mehta-lab/multiSero/README.md

 The above steps can be repeated for estimated background levels

 ##### 4) Generating a report
-- The information from each spot above is summarized as an Optical Density (OD) in the following images and report
+- The information from each spot in step #3 above is summarized as an Optical Density (OD) in the following images and report

     ![A1_OD](https://drive.google.com/uc?export=view&id=1ChcSAJeCkkT4PBBMezBOa60jwkbDqpyZ)